system76/docs/content/pop-recovery.md

 ## Chroot

-`chroot` runs commands as if the existing operating system had been booted.
-Once these commands are run, then package manager (`apt`) and other system-level commands can be run.
+`Chroot` runs commands as if the existing operating system had been booted.
+Once these commands are run, package manager (`apt`) and other system-level commands can be run.

 The EFI partition is the next partition to be mounted.
 To help identify it, this partition is usually around 512MB, and is labeled as `/boot/efi`.